lbl-srg/obc/specification/source/executiveSummary.rst

 of ASHRAE to align the developed technology with the needs of the industry.
-Furthermore, all technology has been developed in such a way that it directly integrates with the roadmap of DOE’s Building Technologies Office for energy simulation and for supporting building operation.
+Furthermore, all technology has been developed in such a way that it directly integrates with the roadmap of the US Department of Energy's Building Technologies Office for energy simulation and for sensors and controls.

 To align the developed technologies with industry needs, the project team developed a detailed commercialization and market transformation